 The elimination of dry feed from the diet is just one example of how Fordhall’s herd is set apart from the conventional.
-By maintaining a fresh grass fed diet our cattle experience no major dietary changes (as those which may occur when housed dry fed cattle are returned to fresh pastures in the spring).
+By maintaining a fresh grass-fed diet our cattle experience no major dietary changes (as those which may occur when housed, and dry-fed cattle are returned to fresh pastures in the spring).

-Please note: Although our cattle are registered with the soil association and reared to their organic standards, we are not able to label our beef or lamb as organic as we currently do not use a registered organic abattoir.
+Please note: Although our cattle are registered with the Soil Association and reared to their organic standards, we are not able to label our beef as organic as we currently do not use a registered organic abattoir.
 We try to minimise the journey our animals take to the abattoir which instead means using the one most local to us.
 As a result, although our cattle are all organically reared, we cannot label the beef itself as organic.

 Our flock of sheep lamb at Fordhall each spring (generally late March, early April).
 An opportunity to see our lambs up close is often available.
 Please see our events page for more details or follow us on Facebook.

 Pasture-Fed Association.
-All of our cows and sheep are registered with the Pasture-Fed Association and accredited as such.
-This means you receive full traceability and peace of mind, when you purchase from Fordhall.
+All of our cattle and sheep are registered with the Pasture-Fed Association and accredited as such.
+This means you receive full traceability and peace of mind when you purchase from Fordhall.

-Please note: Although our sheep are registered with the soil association and reared to their organic standards, we are not able to label our lamb or beef organic as we currently do not use a registered organic abattoir.
+Please note: Although our sheep are registered with the Soil Association and reared to their organic standards, we are not able to label our lamb as organic as we currently do not use a registered organic abattoir.
 We try to minimise the journey our animals take to the abattoir which instead means using the one most local to us.
 As a result, although our sheep are all organically reared, we cannot label the lamb itself as organic.

 Fordhall’s pigs live free-range where they enjoy rooting and rummaging amongst the undergrowth.
-Their feed is supplemented with a GM-free, vegetarian cereal mix (not organic) as well as brewer’s grains from our local micro-brewery, Joules, in Market Drayton.
+Their feed is supplemented with a GM-free, vegetarian cereal mix (not organic).

 We rear Gloucester Old Spots crossed pigs.
 Our traditional Gloucester Old Spot pigs mature slower than the conventional breeds, which allows flavour to build, something that shouldn’t be missed.